briansmith337/zulip/templates/zerver/help/user-groups.md

 1. Click **Save**.

 1. Find the group in the list below, and add members.
-Zulip will notify everyone who is added.
+Axxess will notify everyone who is added.

 {end_tabs}